1. Gather the Clothing 2. Wash and Dry 3. Mark What You Don’t Want Used 4. Box Up Your Items 5. Fill Out an Order Form & Ship

 If you are unsure what size quilt your clothes may make, let us know.
 We can make almost any size quilt from a pile of clothing.
 If you want a small quilt, we will use just one small piece from each item.
 And if you want a large quilt, we will use larger pieces and perhaps more than one block from each clothing item.

-E-mail or call your quilter to tell them to expect your items.
+E-mail or Call E-mail or call us to tell us to expect your items.
 The e-mail address and phone number are on the order form.

 We will call or e-mail you when your box arrives.
 If we have questions, we will ask them before we begin cutting.